logicalcyber/dell-xps-15-7590-dual-boot-arch-linux/Readme.md

 Optional: Update your Windows drivers and [BIOS](https://www.dell.com/support/home/en-us/product-support/product/xps-15-7590-laptop/drivers).

 **Step 1**
-Turn off the SSD hardware encryption (BitLocker) if it is "ON" by following this [guide.]https://www.dell.com/support/article/en-us/sln302845/how-to-enable-or-disable-bitlocker-with-tpm-in-windows?lang=en)
+Turn off the SSD hardware encryption (BitLocker) by following this [guide]https://www.dell.com/support/article/en-us/sln302845/how-to-enable-or-disable-bitlocker-with-tpm-in-windows?lang=en).

 Note: Full BitLocker may be "ON" or you may see "Used Space Only Encrypted".
 You can verify the status of your disk encryption by running the following command as administrator from cmd: `manage-bde -status`.
 If this is a brand new Dell and you only see "Used Space Only Encrypted" you can choose to continue without disabling BitLocker.

 For additional information you may read more [from Microsoft](https://docs.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-device-encryption-overview-windows-10).

 **Step 2**
 Shrink the C drive to make space for Arch Linux.
-You can follow the steps in [this guide](https://www.digitalcitizen.life/resize-partition-windows).
-When you look with "Disk Management" you will see the following partitions:
+You can follow the steps in [this guide](https://docs.microsoft.com/en-us/windows-server/storage/disk-management/shrink-a-basic-volume).
+As an example, viewing in "Disk Management" my partitions looked like this before installation:

 * EFI -> 680mb
 * OS Windows -> 935gb